 Broomsticks also feature within some marriage customs.

-In a Welsh gypsy tradition, the couple jumped over a broom placed in a doorway to get married.
+According to Alan Dundes, it was a Welsh gypsy tradition for couples to jump over a broom placed in a doorway to get married (1996: 327).
 If they wanted to end the marriage, they jumped backwards over the broom and out of the house.
 As long as the same witnesses were present, the marriage was considered dissolved.

 In 18th century England, a ‘broomstick marriage’ referred to a ceremony of doubtful validity.
 That said, no actual proof exists of people jumping over broomsticks as a form of civil marriage.
 The term meant ‘sham marriage’ but it’s possible that later generations took the term literally.